The Belviq lawsuit claims that the use of Belviq can increase the risk of cancer, especially colorectal, pancreatic, and lung cancer.

 This announcement came approximately one month after the FDA had issued an alert about the possible carcinogenic nature of the medication, also known as lorcaserin.

-In 2012, the FDA approved lorcaserin with the requirement that drug manufacturer Eisai conduct clinical trials about the risk of cardiovascular problems associated with its weight-loss medication.
+In 2012, the FDA approved Belviq with the requirement that drug manufacturer Eisai conduct clinical trials about the risk of cardiovascular problems associated with its weight-loss medication.
 Over the course of five years, 12,000 obese patients with various cardiovascular disease risk factors participated in a randomized, double-blind, placebo-controlled clinical trial.

-In the 18-month period after the 2018 analysis was released, the FDA determined that the clinical trial participants continued to experience an increase in cancer diagnoses—247 patients in the lorcaserin group and 213 patients in the placebo group.
+In the 18-month period after the 2018 analysis was released, the FDA determined that the clinical trial participants continued to experience an increase in cancer diagnoses—247 patients in the Belviq group and 213 patients in the placebo group.

 Of the trial participants who took the weight-loss medication, 462 (7.7 percent) were diagnosed with 520 cancers, as compared with 423 (7.1 percent) placebo patients being diagnosed with 470 cancers.
-One additional cancer manifested for every 470 patients treated with lorcaserin for one year.
-Not only did the number of cancers increase, so did the types of cancers that were attached to lorcaserin — with higher incidents of colorectal, pancreatic, and lung cancer diagnoses among the medication’s users.
+One additional cancer manifested for every 470 patients treated with Belviq for one year.
+Not only did the number of cancers increase, so did the types of cancers that were attached to Belviq — with higher incidents of colorectal, pancreatic, and lung cancer diagnoses among the medication’s users.

-Compensation in Belviq Lawsuits
+What Compensation is Recoverable in a Belviq Lawsuit?

 We are representing individuals who have suffered cancer as a result of using Belviq.
 If you or a loved one has experienced cancer, then we will be seeking the following damages for you, whether by jury verdict or settlement: